UKHomeOffice/platform-hub/platform-hub-web/README.md

 ## Tech summary

-An AngularJS 1.5 web app that runs fully client side (as static assets), with a local development and build stack for easy development, testing and building.
+An AngularJS 1.5 web app that runs fully client side (served as static assets), with a local development and build stack for easy development, testing and building, as well as communicating with the backend API server (via proxying `/api` calls from the browser).

 ## Dev